Ruwanthalankeshwara17/dotnetcore_swagger/README.md

 ![swashbuckle-package](./images/swashbuckle-package.PNG)

-Register swagger generator in the ConfigureServices method by adding following.
+Register swagger generator in the 'ConfigureServices' method by adding following.
+Add the following using statement 'using Microsoft.OpenApi.Models'.

 ![configureservice](./images/configureservice-initial.PNG)

-Then enable the middleware for serving the generated JSON document and the Swagger UI by adding following in Configure method.
+Then enable the middleware for serving the generated JSON document and the Swagger UI by adding following in 'Configure' method.

 ![configure](./images/configure-initial.PNG)